 Discover Bank is one of the "oldest" online banks - one of the first to offer high yield savings accounts and more.
 However, most people only think of Discover for their credit cards.

 In addition to offering competitive credit cards, Discover Bank offers savings, money market, CDs and IRAs.
-Online savings offers 1.20% APY, and a 1-year CD with 1.50% APY.
+Online savings offers one of the highest APYs you'll find around.